Xercoy/docs/content/docs/for-developers/parsing-email/setting-up-the-inbound-parse-webhook.md

 6. Click Save.

-You have just finished configuring Inbound Parse!
+Congratulations, you've just finished configuring Inbound Parse!

 ## 	Testing

-To test if everything is working, send an email from your email account to example@example.com.
+To test if everything is working, send an email from your email account to `example@example.com`.

 <call-out>

-The local-part (i.e. anything before @) can be any word or combination because all email for the domain or subdomain will be processed.
+The local-part (i.e. anything before @) can be any word or combination; all email for the domain or subdomain will be processed.

 </call-out>